fbpx

 In wrongful dismissal cases the wrong suffered by the employee is the breach by the employer of the implied contractual term to give reasonable notice before terminating the contract of employment.
 Damages are awarded to place the employee in the same position as he or she would have been had reasonable notice been given.

 A gross-up must be argued.
-Your lawyer must put forward a claim for recognition of the increased tax burden this lump sum award will attract within the personal-combined (Ontario/Federal) rates. or example, in the case of Strudwick v Applied Consumer & Clinical Evaluations Inc, Judge Dow awarded a gross up for taxes of an additional $4,986.21 based an award of 24 months notice.
+Your lawyer must put forward a claim for recognition of the increased tax burden this lump sum award will attract within the personal-combined (Ontario/Federal) rates.
+For example, in the case of Strudwick v Applied Consumer & Clinical Evaluations Inc., Judge Dow awarded a gross-up for taxes of an additional $4,986.21 based on an award of 24 months’ notice.

 Do I have to sign my termination papers or release in the strict timeline they demand?